3-manifolds/SnapPy/doc_src/verify_internals.rst

 Generating certified shape intervals
 ------------------------------------

-The recommeded way to obtain certified intervals for the shapes is via ``manifold.tetrahedra_shapes(intervals=True)`` as :doc:`described earlier <verify>`.
+The recommended way to obtain certified intervals for the shapes is via ``manifold.tetrahedra_shapes(intervals=True)`` as :doc:`described earlier <verify>`.
 Here we document the ``KrawczykShapesEngine`` and ``IntervalNewtonShapesEngine`` which is implemented internally to